The Hills Music Therapy

 • Contact Us

-Music therapy can be funded through the NDIS.
-Our practice is specialised in this area, and able to design programs aligned with your NDIS plan.
+Music therapy and Creative Arts therapy can be funded through the NDIS.
+As a registered NDIS provider, our practice is specialised in this area, and can design programs aligned with your NDIS plan.

-Do I qualify for NDIS funding for music therapy?
+Do I qualify for NDIS funding for music / CREATIVE ARTS therapy?

 In order for your sessions to be funded as part of your NDIS plan, the following criteria need to be met.
 More information can be found on the NDIS website.

-2. It is provided by a Registered Music Therapist
+2. It is provided by a REgISTERED Therapist or therapy assistant

 A Registered Music Therapist (RMT) is a music therapist who is registered with the Australian Music Therapy Association.
 Music therapy is recognised as an allied health profession with specialised training requirements equivalent to that of physiotherapists, speech therapists or occupational therapists.
-Max Schollar-Root at The Hills Music Therapy is an RMT (read more about his qualifications and experience here).
+The creative arts therapists on our team hold a Master of Creative Arts Therapy qualification with specialisation in either drama or dance, and are registered with ANZACATA or DTAA.

 3. You have funding suitably allocated

-In order to have your sessions funded through the NDIS, you must have funds allocated under 15_615_0128_1_3 Assessment Recommendation Therapy or Training - Music Therapist (Therapeutic Supports/Capacity Building Daily)
+In order to have your sessions funded through the NDIS, you must have funds allocated under 15_615_0128_1_3 Assessment Recommendation Therapy or Training - Music Therapist or 15_610_0128_1_3 Assessment Recommendation Therapy or Training - Art Therapist (Therapeutic Supports/Capacity Building Daily).

 Until July 1st, 2022 this was 15_056_0128_1_3 Assessment Recommendation Therapy or Training - Other Therapy.
 As needed, we offer the relevant progress reports and letters of support to assist you in securing and maintaining funding for music therapy.